abhisheknair10/LLM.cu/README.md

 ## Setup and Usage

 1. Run the **[setup-docker-sh](https://github.com/abhisheknair10/LLM.cu/blob/main/setup-docker.sh)** file to setup your Virtual/Physical Machine to run Docker with access to Nvidia GPUs.
-Once the shell script has finished executing, make sure to log out of the terminal, and then log back in to run **[run-docker-sh](https://github.com/abhisheknair10/LLM.cu/blob/main/run-docker.sh)**
+Once the shell script has finished executing, make sure to log out of the terminal, and then log back in to run **[run-docker-sh](https://github.com/abhisheknair10/LLM.cu/blob/main/run-docker.sh)**.

 2. For this inference engine to work, a SafeTensor formatted file(s) of the Llama3-8b model needs to be stored in the ./model_weights/ folder.
-Head to [HuggingFace - meta-llama/Meta-Llama-3-8B](https://huggingface.co/meta-llama/Meta-Llama-3-8B?text=My+name+is+Julien+and+I+like+to) repo to get access to the model.
+Head to the [HuggingFace - meta-llama/Meta-Llama-3-8B](https://huggingface.co/meta-llama/Meta-Llama-3-8B?text=My+name+is+Julien+and+I+like+to) repo to get access to the model.
 Additionally, [Generate a Hugging Face Token](https://huggingface.co/settings/tokens) so that the next step can successfully download the weights files.

 3. Once the Docker container has started up, run the following command to store the Hugging Face token as an environment variable, replacing **<your_token>** with the token you generated.